 About the EPIL-K9 All Breed Canine Epilepsy List

 Epil-K9, The All Breed Canine Epilepsy List was founded in 1996 by Alicia Wiersma-Aylward.
-It is now co-owned and managed by: Marion Mitchell, Chris Desmedt, Alisa Arnoff, Jeanette Tunstal, Kathy Linder, Ally McAvoy, and Jean Collinson.
+It is now co-owned and managed by: Marion Mitchell, Chris Desmedt, Alisa Arnoff, Jeanette Tunstal, Kathy Linder, Ally McAvoy, Jean Collinson, and Hety Skyler.
 The purpose of Epil-K9 to is to discuss canine epilepsy and seizures.
 List members are encouraged to ask questions and/or give information on these disorders according to their experiences.
 However, suggestions and advice found here are not to be misconstrued as an alternative to personal, professional veterinary care.
 This forum has been designed to provide a warm, welcoming environment to anyone with a seizuring dog or is interested in this health problem.
 It is also designed to educate and inform us, so we may better deal with seizures in our animals.
 Therefore, we strive for a friendly atmosphere of mutual cooperation and understanding.
 We are a large and very active list, with members from over 20 countries.
 In addition EPIL-K9, is very fortunate to have veterinarians, including leading veterinary specialists in canine epilepsy on the list sharing their knowledge with us.
 We hope that you will find the information contained in these pages helpful and informative.

 What's Wrong With Gibson?